 Cannabis Research

 The Cannabis Research Center (CRC) builds on current and past cannabis research conducted at the UMN School of Public Health.
-With legalization of adult-use cannabis in the state, there will be many new questions to answer about its public health impact.
+With the legalization of adult-use cannabis in the state, there will be many new questions to answer about its public health impact.
 We collaborate with state and local agencies, policymakers, and community members to ensure information is responsive to needs and accessible to all Minnesotans.

 Our Work: Cannabis Research Center Projects